cksystemsteaching/selfie/README.md

 > Memory allocator

+The foundation of any automatic memory management system is a memory allocator that provides memory allocation and deallocation service such as the procedures `malloc` and `free`, respectively, in C. In managed programming languages, `free` is usually not explicitly available but its service is there.
+In selfie, we use the same approach, so there is an implemention of `free`, just not a procedure called `free`.

+brk system call

 free list

+first-fit, best-fit

+buddy allocator, slab allocator

+coalescing, compacting

 > Conservative garbage collection

 no types

+Boehm garbage collector

 > Tracing

 mark and sweep

 > Reference counting

+hybrids

+> Self-collecting garbage collector

 > Concurrent, parallel, incremental garbage collection